Viscacha-Ecosystem/Viscacha-rs/README.md

 ## Relation to the Python SDK

-`viscacha-rs` implements the same wire protocol that `viscacha` uses when initialized with a `url=` argument.
+`viscacha-rs` implements the same wire protocol that `viscacha` uses when its initialized with a `url=` argument.
 The Python SDK is the reference implementation and the source of the protocol contract.
-The Rust server is a production-grade backend for it.
+The Rust server is a production grade backend for it.

-If you are building a pure-Python pipeline that runs on a single machine, the Python SDK alone is sufficient.
-Reach for `viscacha-rs` when you need:
+If you are building a pure-Python pipeline that runs on a single machine, the Python SDK alone is sufficient enough.
+You should reach for `viscacha-rs` when you need:

 - Workers on separate machines
 - Persistence across process restarts
-- Higher throughput than a Python server can provide
+- Higher throughput than a Python server can provide (limited by GIL)
-- A non-Python service enqueueing or consuming jobs
+- A not Python service enqueueing or consuming jobs

 ---